 Christmas Stollen

 German Stollen, also called “Christstollen” has been around for nearly 700 years and is considered one of the most famous Christmas treats.
-Sweet breads and cakes flavored with candied fruits and nuts are perhaps the hallmark of the Christmas baking season in many counties around of the world.
-Examples of this include; fruitcakes which is traditional throughout the English speaking nations, panettone in Italy, keks in Poland, julekake in Norway, bolo-rei in Portugal and birnenbrot in Switzerland.
+Sweet bread and cakes flavored with candied fruits and nuts are perhaps the hallmarks of the Christmas baking season in many countries around the world.
+Examples of this include; fruitcakes which are traditional throughout the English-speaking nations, panettone in Italy, keks in Poland, julekake in Norway, bolo-rei in Portugal, and birnenbrot in Switzerland.
 But perhaps the most famous throughout the world is the German Stollen.

 Stollen